(Fourth All-Russian Conference “Upper Palaeozoic of Russia”)

 Vice-Chairman International Subcommission on Permian Stratigraphy (SPS) of the International Commission on Stratigraphy (ICS, IUGS), Head of the Late Carboniferous-Permian-Early Triassic Nonmarine-Marine Correlation Working Group (SCCS, SPS, STS), Head of the German Subcommission on Carboniferous Stratigraphy ссылка на почту

-Alexander S. Alekseev, Igor V. Budnikov, Alexander S. Biakov, Annette E. Götz, Vladimir I. Davydov, Valeriy V. Chernykh, Boris I. Chuvashov, Irina O. Evdokimova, Valeriy K. Golubev, Alexander O. Ivanov, Nadezhda G. Izokh, Olga L. Kossovaya, Galina V. Kotlyar, Elena I. Kulagina, Serge V. Naugolnykh, Tamara I. Nemyrovska, Danis K. Nurgaliev, Svetlana V. Nikolaeva, Barry C. Richards, Martin Salamon, Shuzhong Shen, Vladimir V. Silantiev, Xiangdong Wang.
+Alexander S. Alekseev, Igor V. Budnikov, Alexander S. Biakov, Annette E. Götz, Vladimir I. Davydov, Valeriy V. Chernykh, Boris I. Chuvashov, Irina O. Evdokimova, Valeriy K. Golubev, Alexander O. Ivanov, Nadezhda G. Izokh, Rinat R. Khassanov, Anton N. Kolchugin, Olga L. Kossovaya, Galina V. Kotlyar, Elena I. Kulagina, Vladimir P. Morozov, Serge V. Naugolnykh, Tamara I. Nemyrovska, Danis K. Nurgaliev, Svetlana V. Nikolaeva, Barry C. Richards, Martin Salamon, Shuzhong Shen, Vladimir V. Silantiev, Xiangdong Wang.

 Meeting Format: each talk is limited to 15 minutes (+ 5 minutes for questions and discussion).
 Talks will be grouped based on broad geological topics.
-There will be one poster session, which will include afternoon refreshments.
+Poster session will work throughout the all-time of conference.
 Speakers will be limited to two presentations (talks) at the meeting.
 Individuals may participate as a non-presenting coauthor on additional talks.
 Individuals may participate in as many poster presentations as they wish.

 1. Upper Palaeozoic stage boundaries, stratotype sections, and GSSPs